DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 * 📜 Mentors can complete 2 years of funded mentor training.
 Mentors don't need to be in training or have completed training to be able to mentor an ECT.

+---

 Assigned mentor for an ECT can be changed to a different registered mentor at any time, but cannot be removed.

 * 📜 We didn't build this option.
 Policy that every ECT must have a mentor

+---

 User can change mentorship following the same rules above, and:

 - ECT must not have completed induction and must not have left the school for the SIT to be able to change mentor.

 - Mentor must not have left the school for the SIT to be able to change the ECT they are assigned to or add others.

-* 📜 [???]{.mark}

 ## Report ECT is transferring out